DBanks93/PythonPublishSubscribe/README.md

 it will automatically attempt to connect to it using [sqlalchemy's database engine](https://docs.sqlalchemy.org/en/20/core/engines.html).
 In order to connect to a database a URL is needed.

-You can simply create your own url, using the sqlalchemy docs on [generating urls](https://docs.sqlalchemy.org/en/20/core/engines.html#mysql), and pass it into the config as `DATABASE_URL`.
+You can simply create your own url, using the SQLAlchemy docs on [generating urls](https://docs.sqlalchemy.org/en/20/core/engines.html#mysql), and pass it into the config as `DATABASE_URL`.
 Or if you wish, you can enter the following into the config and let the framework build the url for you: